build-your-own-internet/byoi/chapters/002-smol-internet/README.md

 ### Tell `pippin` how to respond to `tara`

 We've already seen this in action.
 At this point, we need to tell `pippin` how to find the `doggonet` network.
 We did this earlier in teaching `tara` how to find the `squasheeba` network.
 We're going to leave this as an exercise for the reader to attempt on their own.
-If you need some guidance, review the [Can `tara` ping `boudi`?](#can-tara-ping-boudi) section.
+If you need some guidance, review the [Make `tara` ping hosts on the squasheeba network](#make-tara-ping-hosts-on-the-squasheeba-network) section.

 ## Now let's make this routing setup automatic

 We don't want to spend the time manually adding and removing routes every time we start our containers.
-Earlier, we looked at automatically removing routes by adding the `ip route delete` to our `start-up.sh` file that runs on the container start.
-We're gonna do something similar here, except the logic is a bit more complicated.
-Because we want to add routes depending on the `hostname`, i.e. `tara` or `pippin`, we need some conditional logic.
-Check this out!
+Luckily, we can edit the [start-up.sh](./init/start-up.sh) script to conditionally add routes depending on the `hostname`, i.e. `tara` or `pippin`.
+Add the following to your start-up script and `restart` your containers.
+You should be able to ping each machine on each network.

 ```bash
 case $HOSTNAME in